-At the heart of Zettlr sits of the powerful Markdown editor that takes up most space in the window.
-It uses a highly sophisticated editor software called CodeMirror and therefore offers a lot of features out of the box.
+At the heart of Zettlr sits a powerful Markdown editor.
+It uses a highly sophisticated software called CodeMirror and therefore offers a lot of features out of the box.

 In this document, you will learn about writing Markdown, available commands, some special features of CodeMirror and how spellchecking works.